 The Survivor Benefit Plan (SBP) created by the military ensures that the surviving non-military spouse gets 55% of the non-surviving military spouse.
 Be aware that a military member can decide to give the SBP to the spouse they are divorcing or withhold it for a potential future spouse.

-Learn more about our Military Retirement page for more details about military pensions.
+Visit our Military Retirement page for more details about military pensions.

-Let a Skilled Retirement Lawyer Help
+Let a Skilled Military Divorce Attorney in Virginia Help